Crude and Bunker Daily

 Check out for Prices!

-Crude weekly insights – Fuel oil markets movements – Furnace oil price may go down
+crude weekly insights – Fuel oil markets movements – Furnace oil prices up in India

 FUEL OIL MARKETS